 With 16 months left in this PhD project, the doctoral research is now moving away from designing the CARS for ASGIE contents to implementing and testing a prototype in the context of +TV4E project [16].
 By adding CARS tools and techniques to this project, the main goal for the second phase of this PhD is to validate in a real-life environment the personalized approach to the informative contents suggested to seniors during their TV viewing experience, according to their preferences and contextual aspects.

-A Case Study method is being considered to operationalize the second phase of this research to account all the activities, events and issues of the CARS prototype in a in a qualitative approach.
+A Case Study method is being considered to operationalize the second phase of this research to account all the activities, events and issues of the CARS prototype in a qualitative approach.
 This prototype will be developed in a collaborative way, with the support of experimental groups also recruited within the +TV4E project.
 Afterwards, the prototype will be submitted to field tests in the seniors’ domestic environments.
-During the field tests, data will be collected and analysed based on (i) user diaries and (ii) semi-structured interviews to find out adequate answers to the research question previously stated.
+During the field tests, data will be collected and analysed based on (i) user diaries and (ii) semi-structured interviews to find out adequate answers to the research question previously stated. [e nos logs de visualização também?] se é qualitative é dar enfase as interviews

-As the Recommender data model is already defined, on the second phase of this research project, a proper recommendation algorithms will be then selected to be used in the prototype implementation.
+As the Recommender data model is already defined, on the second phase of this research project, a proper recommendation algorithm will be then selected to be used in the prototype implementation.
 A hybrid approach is being considered to avoid usual problems of using purely content-based or collaborative filtering algorithms, such as cold-start and sparsity [11].
 Also, by adapting recommendations to specific contextual situations it is expected to generate more relevant content suggestions.
 Finally, pre-processing techniques, training strategies, performance metrics, as well as iTV platform’s overall scalability, delays, and load aspects will be considered.

 CONCLUSION